kthhrv/birthday-demo/README.md

   - `pre-commit` checks for unencrypted secrets
   - I've developed a solution that leans towards developer ease of use over centralisation
     - https://github.com/timeoutdigital/envars
-  - Other solutions are available and approiate ;-)
+  - Other solutions are available and appropriate.

 - Disaster Recovery
   - Copy nightly RDS snapshots to another AWS region